peterdieleman/papermod/content/posts/linux/battery-saving.md

    - `#CPU_SCALING_MAX_FREQ_ON_BAT`
    - `#CPU_HWP_ON_BAT`
    - `#CPU_MIN_PERF_ON_BAT`
-9. This enables tlp and auto-cpufreq on your machine, which should already significantly improve the battery life of your laptop.
+9. This enables TLP and auto-cpufreq on your machine, which should already significantly improve the battery life of your laptop.
    In my case,
    I found it beneficial to tune the CPU frequency limit to further increase battery life.